2004seraph/Projman/README.md

 ## Testing

-To test our application you need to run one rspec file at a time.
-This is because our test when ran together intefere with each other, so need to be ran in isolation.
+A bug appeared in our tests close to the project deadline, to correctly test our application you need to run one rspec file at a time.
+This is because when ran together with `rspec`, they intefere with each other, so they need to be ran in isolation.

 ` rspec ./spec/path_to_test`